-Lululemon Leggings Review: I admit it, I’m a self proclaimed Lululemon leggings junkie.
+Lululemon Leggings Review: I’ll admit, I’m a Lululemon leggings junkie.
 I’m not a big shopper and don’t splurge on much at all.
 However, when it comes to my Lululemon leggings I go all out since these leggings truly enhance my life.
 They are the most comfortable, versatile, and flattering pants I’ve ever worn.

 Like many of you, I wear them literally everywhere…to work, the gym, yoga, running errands, parties, bars, restaurants, planes, EVERYWHERE.
 I could literally go on and on about why I love them so much but that would be pretty annoying and not helpful.

 However, if you’ve never worn Lululemon leggings, it can be a bit overwhelming whether you go to the store to buy your first pair or go online to buy them since there are SO MANY different styles and price ranges.
-Even though they may all look pretty similar in fit…trust me….THEY ARE NOT.
+Even though they may all look very similar in fit…trust me….THEY ARE NOT.
 The materials and subtle differences between each style really make them all completely different in the way they fit, feel, and function.
-So I’ve come up with a Lululemon leggings review so you have a better idea on which style might be best for you and your lifestyle.
+So I’ve come up with a brief yet thorough Lululemon leggings review so you have a better idea on which style might be best for you, your body type, and lifestyle.

 These seem to be the number one seller and favorite among most reviews.
 They are very compressive and have the ability to hold in your shape tightly.
 They can make almost anyone’s but look good.
 I used to like these until I discovered the Align leggings.
 Personally, I think they are slightly uncomfortable and hard to move in.
 I wouldn’t suggest these for yoga since they are constrictive.
 However, they would be good for running since they are so supportive.
 These happen to come in three different fabrics so you can choose which is best for you: Luon is cotton like, Luxtreme is sweat wicking, and Nulux is quick-drying, sweat-wicking, and offers lightweight coverage.